 Included in services and other revenue are revenue derived from implementation, maintenance and support contracts, content development and training.
 The majority of consulting and implementation services and accompanying agreements qualify for separate accounting.
 Implementation and content development services are bid either on a fixed-fee basis or on a time-and-materials basis.
 Substantially all of the Company's contracts are on a time-and-materials basis.
-For time-and-materials contracts, the Company recognizes revenue as services are performed.
-For a fixed-fee contract, the Company recognizes revenue upon completion of specific contractual milestones or by using the percentage of completion method.
+For time-and-materials contracts, the Company recognizes revenue upon completion of specific contractual milestones or by using the percentage of completion method.